Minor Programs

 Smart cities development is an emerging important research and development direction, both locally and internationally.
 This minor program will be comprised of a collection of courses covering various issues in smart city development.
 The domain of coverage includes theories, concepts, technologies and best practices of planning, building and developing smart cities.
 After taking this minor program, students will acquire fundamental principles and theories on smart cities and special knowledge fit for their own interests with an integration of practical knowledge, hands-on experience and student-centred learning activities.

 There are many job openings related to smart city in Hong Kong and outside of Hong Kong, and therefore the Minor Program is designed to open to students in all majors.
 For non-engineering students, there are multiple study pathways to finish this minor program.
-The only required core course is CIVL2910, fundamental of green buildings, which help students of all majors understand the built environment and energy efficient design.
+The only required core course is CIVL1210 Fundamental of Green Buildings, which help students of all majors understand the built environment and energy efficient design.

 Program Entrance Requirements